isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

   environment prepended with the suffix ``TF_VAR_`` to allow |terraform| to use them `directly <https://www.terraform.io/docs/configuration/variables.html#environment-variables.>`_.
-  Values for the ``deploymentParameters`` variables are sourced at deployment time from the :ref:`Deployment Parameters` referenced in the :ref:`Configuration` the user picks.
+  Values for the ``deploymentParameters`` variables are sourced at deployment time from the :ref:`Deployment Parameters` referenced in the :ref:`Configuration` selected by the the user.

 .. _inputs: